erasmus-without-paper/ewp-specs-api-omobilities/endpoints/update.md

 Summary
 -------

-This endpoint allows the receiving HEI to comment or approve a mobility, stored on the *sending* HEI's servers.
+This endpoint allows the receiving HEI to comment or approve a mobility stored on the *sending* HEI's servers.